Gluten Free Strawberry Cake & Whipped Cream Cheese Frosting

 - In a stand mixer (or with an electric hand mixer) beat heavy cream and cream of tar tar on low to med-low until stiff peaks appear (this may take a few minutes).

-If your cake bakes up taller in the middle, you make have to take a knife and cut just the very top layer off.
+- If your cake bakes up taller in the middle, you may have to take a knife and cut just the very top layer off before layering.
 This will prevent the cakes from sliding off of each other.
-Don't do this for the very top layer.